 Position Description Viticulture Instructor/Program The full-time instructor has program coordination duties with disciplinary expertise in Coord.(Dept Chair) Viticulture.
 Coordinates closely with advisory committees and industry associations.
 Involved with program and outreach responsibilities.
 Supervises adjunct instructors and coordinates faculty and equipment needs for the Viticulture programs.
 Additionally, works with Shone Farm vineyard management personnel to coordinate the farming and development of a 70 acre (and growing) vineyard.
 Agribusiness Instructor/Program New hire fall 2013, thus probationary tenure track faculty.
 The full-time instructor has Coordinator program coordination duties with disciplinary expertise in agribusiness.
 Involved with program and outreach responsibilities.
 Supervises adjunct instructors and coordinates faculty and equipment needs for the agribusiness program.
 Additionally has a computer lab to coordinate in order to effectively serve student needs.
 Natural Resources Instructor/Program The full-time instructor has program coordination duties with disciplinary expertise in Coordinator Natural Resources Management.
 Coordinates closely with Advisory Committee and industry associations.
 Involved with program and outreach responsibilities.
 Supervises adjunct instructors and coordinate faculty and equipment needs for the natural resource programs.
 Additionally works with the Shone Farm Manager to oversee 120 acres of forest, an outdoor student lab.
-Env Horticulture Instructor/Program The full-time instructor has program coordination duties with disciplinary expertise in Coordinator Environmental Horticulture.
-Coordinates closely with advisory committee and industry associations.
-Involved with program and outreach responsibilities.
-Supervises adjunct instructors and coordinate faculty and equipment needs for the Environmental Horticulture programs.
-Additionally manages the greenhouse.
 Veterinary Tech Instructor/Program The full-time instructor has program coordination duties with disciplinary expertise in Coordinator Animal Health.
 Coordinates closely with Advisory Committees and industry associations.
 Maintains currency with state regulatory agencies.
 Involved with program and outreach responsibilities.
 Supervises adjunct instructors and coordinates faculty and equipment needs for the animal health programs.
+Working to acquire W. C. I. I /D equipment and facilities to more effectively serve their student needs.
+Wine Studies Instructor/Program Coordinator The full-time instructor has program coordination duties with disciplinary expertise in Coordinator Wine Studies.
+Coordinates closely with Advisory Committees and industry associations.
+Maintains currency with state regulatory agencies.
+Involved with program and outreach responsibilities.
+Supervises adjunct instructors and coordinates faculty and equipment needs for the Wine Studies programs.
 Working to acquire equipment and facilities to more effectively serve their student needs.

-Wine Studies Instructor/Program The full-time instructor has program coordination duties with disciplinary expertise in Coordinator Wine Studies.
+Gen. Ag./ Sustainable Ag./ Program New hire fall 2015, thus probationary tenure track faculty.
+The full-time instructor has Coordinator program coordination duties with disciplinary expertise in Agriculture/Sustainable Coordinator Agriculture.
 Coordinates closely with Advisory Committees and industry associations.
 Maintains currency with state regulatory agencies.
 Involved with program and outreach responsibilities.
-Supervises adjunct instructors and coordinates faculty and equipment needs for the animal health programs.
-Working to acquire equipment and faciliites to more effectively serve their student needs.
+Supervises adjunct instructors and coordinates faculty and equipment needs for the Agriculture/Sustainable Agriculture programs.
+Additionally works with the Shone Farm Manager to oversee an outdoor student lab.
+Traditionally works with the brione rain manager to oversee an outdoor student lab.